rocktronica/OneFileCMS/readme.markdown

 1) Download [this file](https://raw.github.com/Self-Evident/OneFileCMS/master/onefilecms.php).

-2) Set your username and password - edit them to something less obvious.
+2) Set your username and password (to something a bit less obvious).

     // CONFIGURATION INFO
     $USERNAME = "username";
     $PASSWORD = "password";

 3) Upload to anywhere on your site!

 Depending on how your web stack is set up, you may also have to modify the file permissions of your site's folders to allow OneFileCMS to modify and create files. ([More about that here.](http://catcode.com/teachmod/)) Make sure onefilecms.php and its parent folder are allowed to execute, with CHMOD at 755.
 Check with your host if you're not sure, and be aware of any inherent security concerns.

-You can also change the file name of OneFileCMS.php to something else, such as "Admin.php" . _(Be careful making it a folder's default file: your server may get stuck in redirects.)_
+You can also change the file name of OneFileCMS.php to something else, such as "Admin.php" . _(Be careful about making it a folder's default file: your server may get stuck in redirects.)_

 ## FAQ